Religious US broadcaster Pat Robertson dies at 93

 - Published

-Evangelical Christian leader Pat Robertson has died at the age of 93.
+Evangelical Christian leader Pat Robertson, who ran for president as a Republican, has died at the age of 93.

 He was one of the driving forces of a movement to increase the influence of the religious right in US politics.

+He founded the Christian Broadcasting Network (CBN) in 1960 and helped grow it into a cable media empire.

-For decades, Robertson hosted - and gained national prominence through - a talk show on the network called the 700 Club, which combined religious news and political commentary with light entertainment.
+For decades, Robertson hosted a CBN talk show called the 700 Club that combined religious news and political commentary with light entertainment.

+CBN announced the news of his death on Thursday.
+No cause was given.

-He also founded the Christian Coalition, the organisation that grew to be a pivotal player in Republican politics starting in the 1980s.
+Robertson also founded the Christian Coalition, the organisation that grew to be a pivotal player in Republican politics starting in the 1980s.

 It provided endorsements and financial and organisational support to candidates who echoed their views on hot-button social issues like abortion, religious liberty and "traditional" values.

-In 1988, Robertson campaigned for the Republican presidential nomination.
-He finished second in the Iowa Caucuses, behind Kansas Senator Robert Dole, with the the support of the state's large evangelical community.
-His campaign faltered after eventual nominee and president George HW Bush won the New Hampshire primary.
+He finished second in the Iowa caucuses behind Kansas Senator Robert Dole, with the the support of the state's large evangelical community.

+Robertson's White House run faltered after eventual nominee and president George HW Bush won the New Hampshire primary.

-Despite the defeat, Robertson's campaign demonstrated that evangelical Christians were a growing force in Republican politics.
-The evangelical leader would go on to become a kingmaker in Republican politics for decades thereafter.
+Despite the defeat, Robertson's campaign - he came top in four state-nominating contests - demonstrated that evangelical Christians were a growing force in Republican politics.

+The evangelical leader would go on to become a kingmaker in Republican politics for decades.